thomasbattram/thesis/index/thesis.utf8.md

 To gauge how molecular mechanisms result in more observable phenotypes, it is important to understand how molecular machinery interacts.
 The central dogma of molecular biology was originally proposed by Francis Crick [@Cobb2017; @CRICK1958] and described how information flowed from nucleic acids to proteins within cells (__Figure \@ref(fig:central-dogma)__).
 Crick postulated that information could flow from nucleic acids to proteins, but not from proteins to nucleic acids.
 By information, Crick was specifically referencing changes in polymer sequence.
 Although this is generally the process of information flow, it does not describe other complex interactions that impact function without changing polymer sequence.
 Post-translational and post-transcriptional modifications can influence the lifespan and function of proteins and RNA respectively [@Hafner2019; @Corbett2018; @Wang2014; @Filipowicz2008].
 Proteins of the same polypeptide sequence can take on slightly different conformations when interacting with other cellular factors [@Alberts2017] and certain proteins (known as prions) can even alter the conformation of other polypeptides with the same sequence [@Colby2011].
 Further, modifications to the DNA and to DNA-bound proteins may have a profound influence on the concentration of certain gene transcripts as well as the post-transcriptional splicing of transcripts [@Kornberg1999; @Gibney2010].
 As mentioned, DNA methylation is one such modification that can occur.

-(ref:central-dogma-cap) The central dogma of molecular biology.
+(ref:central-dogma-cap) __The central dogma of molecular biology__.
 The dogma stipulates that sequence changes (that is the addition, removal or mutation of elements) can only occur in the direction of the arrows.
 1. DNA replication 2.
 Transcription 3.
 Translation 4.
 Reverse transcription 5.
 RNA replication 6.
 Direct DNA-protein translation.

+(ref:central-dogma-scap) The central dogma of molecular biology

 \begin{figure}